 Every resident has a responsibility when it comes to emergency preparedness.
 You should be prepared to take care of yourself and your family for a minimum of 72 hours during an emergency situation.
 It is important that you are prepared and understand your responsibilities during an emergency.

 Your Personal Preparedness Guide outlines the steps you can take right now to ensure that you are prepared in the event of an emergency.
 It includes information on preparing your family for various types of emergencies that could occur; a template and instructions for creating your home escape plan; a checklist for creating your emergency kit; and your emergency and non-emergency contact information.
 Please take the time to review this information with your family and develop your personal emergency preparedness plan.

 Smoke alarms save lives.
 Without them you don’t have a chance!
 The Fire Code requires working smoke alarms on all levels of a dwelling and outside every sleeping area.
-It is the owners and tenants responsibility to ensure that if a smoke alarm is not working, it is repaired immediately and it is the tenant’s responsibility to report a non-functioning smoke alarm to the landlord forthwith.
+It is the owner’s/landlord’s responsibility to ensure that if a smoke alarm is not working, it is repaired immediately and it is the tenant’s responsibility to report a non-functioning smoke alarm to the landlord forthwith.